Are you trying to stop binge eating? By developing a balanced relationship with food, you can stop binge eating and experience more ease around food.

 How to Stop Binge Eating

-After you uncover why you’re binge eating, you can use these steps to support you in breaking this cycle and finding more balance with food.
+After you uncover why you’re binge eating — may be from emotional eating or dieting for many years — you can use these steps to support you in breaking this cycle and finding more balance with food.

 1. Listen to Hunger and Satiety Cues

 Our hunger and satiety cues are communicating with us all day long, every single day.
 They’re controlled by two hormones — ghrelin (the hunger hormone) and leptin (the fullness hormone).

 These hormones along with various other mechanisms in our bodies, work to tell us when we’re hungry and when we’re full.
 When we listen to these cues, we’re able to avoid bouts of extreme hunger and extreme fullness.

 Well, there are various situations we can get into that don’t allow us to listen to these cues as easily as one might assume.
 Maybe you’re on a diet that says we can only eat three times per day.
 Or maybe you’re intermittent fasting and despite feeling hunger in the morning, you force yourself to wait until the afternoon.
 You could even feel hunger but also feel stressed about your workload, and therefore continue working through your lunch break to get ahead.